 Symptoms of Double Inlet Left Ventricle

-Double inlet left ventricle allows oxygen-rich (red) and oxygen-poor (blue) blood to mix in the heart and get pumped out to your child's body.
-So this heart defect causes symptoms linked to poor oxygen supply.
+Double inlet left ventricle allows oxygen-rich (red) and oxygen-poor (blue) blood to mix in the heart and get pumped out to your child’s body.

 Your child may have symptoms like these: